polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_ES.md

 utils.check_errors()
 ```

-Why separate loading from error resolution?
-Because they are two distinct tasks.
-First, we want to try loading the standard configuration.
-Secondly, if a problem
-arises, instead of throwing the error immediately, we continue loading further
-modules to gather more potential errors.
-In this way, if more than one module
-has problems, we can report them all at once rather than one at a time.
-This
-approach makes the loading process more comprehensive and provides more
-information about the issues in a single run.

 ¿Por qué separar la carga de la resolución de errores?
 Por que son dos tareas
 distintas.
 Primero, queremos intentar cargar la configuración estándar.
 Segundo,
 si hay algún problema, en lugar de arrojar el error inmediatamente, continuamos